Tobalation/Godot-orbit-camera/README.md

 # Godot-orbit-camera
- 3rd person orbit camera with obstacle avoidance
+ Orbit camera rig with obstacle avoidance using a raycast

+## Usage
- For ease of use a ready to use node is provided.
-Just drag OrbitCamera.tscn into your game scene and adjust the settings.
+For ease of use a ready to use node is provided (OrbitCamera.tscn).
+Just drag the rig into your game scene and adjust the settings.
 All of the functionality is embedded into the node.